Carolyn Rafaelian: Business career

 In 2004 Rafaelian founded Alex and Ani, a jewelry line named after her two eldest daughters.
 The brand started with five cocktail rings and expanded into a full line of jewelry anchored by its patented expandable wire bangle.

 Rafaelian has been interviewed by newspapers regarding current events, including the New York Daily News.
 Rafaelian received the 2012 Rhode Island Small Businessperson of the Year award from the Small Business Administration for her work with Alex and Ani, and also the Ernst & Young Entrepreneur of Year in the products category for New England.
 Her firm's revenue grew from $5 million in 2010 to over $500 million in 2016 and the company's Charity By Design initiative, where 20% of sales go to charity, makes up 20% of sales.

 Rafaelian owns Bar and Board Bistro in Newport and a cafe franchise called Teas and Javas; some of its cafes are attached to Alex and Ani stores, and some are independent.
 She is also the owner of the Rhode Island winery Carolyn's Sakonnet Vineyard, purchased in 2012 which features wine making, dining area and locally sourced foods.
 Following her takeover, the vineyard won several awards in international competition.
 Rafaelian sold the vineyard in 2024.

+In 2026, Rafaelian launched Alchemist Mint to produce limited edition coins from copper salvaged from the Statue of Liberty's 1984-1986 restoration, using reclaimed materials through the entire production cycle from melting to finishing.